 So the moral here is, do not make false claims or extreme promises if you haven’t achieved them once in the past.
 And definitely do not make a promise that is not possible.
 Most people nowadays as very sensitive to these sorts of promises and will not trust your word for it.

 5. No Mobile Optimization

 We all know how mobiles rule the world right now.
-People rather sit on the sofa and browse through their cell phones rather than sit at a PC.
-Hence, it’s crucial today to optimize your landing page for mobile devices.
+People would rather sit on the sofa and browse through their cell phones than at a PC.
+Hence, today, it’s crucial to optimize your landing page for mobile devices.